 Being in a situationship is all the rage now!
 Less than a relationship and more than a friendship, situationships are neither here nor there.
 People might be in situationships during the first few dates when they are just getting to know each other.
 However, many situationships last longer, with both sides preferring to go with the flow instead of putting a label on the relationship.

 Signs that you are in a situationship are quite apparent.
 For example, if you are seeing someone but are confused about the status of commitment between you, you might be stuck in a situationship.
+Identifying the signs of a situationship is crucial for maintaining devotion and fidelity in a relationship.
 Head to the next section to know more about the signs that point towards a situationship.

 10 Signs You Are In A Situationship